Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization: Experiment Analysis

 \subsection{Set-Up}

 \textbf{Dataset}.
 As we introduce in Section \ref{section:data}, 2100 RNFLT maps or OCT B-scans images are used for training, and 900 RNFLT maps or OCT Bscans images are used for evaluation.
 Also, we extensively evaluate the proposed method on RNFLT maps and OCT Bscans images.
 Apart from the labels indicating glaucoma/non-glaucoma, the samples include two types of social identities: race (\ie, Asia, Black, and White) and gender (\ie, male and female).
+Please note that all our checkpoints in the paper are selected based on the validation set.
+The validation set comprises 100 Asian samples, 100 Black samples, and 100 White samples.
+The overall experimental results on the validation set align with those obtained from the test set.
+We have released the validation set along with the training set and the test set.

 \textbf{Method}.
 EfficientNet-B1 \cite{Tan_ICML_2019} is used as the baseline model to handle RNFLT maps, while 3D ResNet-18 \cite{Yang_JBHI_2021} is used as the baseline model to handle 3D OCT B-scans images.
 Except for the baseline model with no normalization prior to the final linear layer (No Norm), we plug batch normalization (BN), learnable batch normalization (L-BN), and the proposed FIN ($m=0.3$) to the baseline model before the final linear layer for comprehensive comparison purpose.

-Specifically, learnable batch normalization is similar to batch normalization, which applies a z-normalization to the features.
-Different from batch normalization, $\mu$, and $\sigma$ are not empirically computed with the batch of the features but are learned from the features along the learning process.
+Specifically, given a mini-batch $\mathcal{B}$, the batch normalization is defined as $\widehat{z}=\frac{z-\mu_\mathcal{B}}{\sigma_\mathcal{B}}$, where $\mu_\mathcal{B}$ and $\sigma_\mathcal{B}$ are the mean and standard deviation computed from the mini-batch.
+In contrast, the learnable batch normalization has additional learnable parameters for the mean and standard deviation instead of computing them from each mini-batch.
+In particular, learnable batch normalization is defined as: $\widehat{z}=\frac{z-\mu}{\sigma}$ where $\mu$ and $\sigma$ are learnable parameters that are optimized along with the model weights to minimize the loss, capturing batch-level statistics.
+Unlike standard batch normalization, which computes $\mu_\mathcal{B}$ and $\sigma_\mathcal{B}$ from each batch, the learnable statistics in learnable batch normalization estimate the distribution of the entire dataset.
+This allows greater flexibility for the model to learn the appropriate parameters for normalizing mini-batches.